Skewness Formula Types and Solved Examples

 In a statistical distribution, data is considered skewed when the curve appears bent or skewed either to the left side or on the right.
 The graph shows symmetry in a normal distribution, implying that there are just as many data values on the left side of the median as on the right side.

-FAQs on Skewness
+FAQs on Understanding Skewness in Statistics

 1. What is skewness in statistics?